Beimnet27/Emergency-Crime-Recored-System/README.md

-# Emergency-Crime-Recored-System
+# Emergency Crime Recored System
-Full C++ Program used to record ergent cases by using Class C++ class inheritance and File system
+Full C++ Program used to record urgent forensic cases by using oop concepts,

+C++ class inheritance and File system

+# Used Languages

+100% C++